Written by: Tim Edison

 12. Kim Crawford Sauvignon Blanc - $16

-This wine has aromas of lemon, passion fruit, guava, and orange peel on the nose.
+This wine has aromas of lime, passion fruit, guava, and lychee on the nose.
 The palate is intensely tropical, with fresh-cut grass notes.
 Light-bodied and zingy, it scratches the itch for a mineral wine that isn't too acidic.

 Quiche, omelet, planked salmon, green leaf salad, and grilled white fish make excellent food pairings for Kim Crawford Sauvignon Blanc.